rit3zh/Pinterest.js/README.md

 ---

-_Note: Replace 'Ritesh CX' and [LICENSE](https://github.com/TrishCX/Pinterest.js/blob/main/LICENSE) with your GitHub username and the link to the license file, respectively, when setting up your repository._
+_Note: Replace 'rit3zh' and [LICENSE](https://github.com/TrishCX/Pinterest.js/blob/main/LICENSE) with your GitHub username and the link to the license file, respectively, when setting up your repository._